tomucker/tomucker.github.io/about.md

 {{ site.author.about }}

-I can be found where the poeple are few and drinks many.
+I can be found where the people are few and drinks many.
 In love with [data](http://johncoene.github.io/projects/) and squabbles over politics and religion.

 ***